-- 1. Connect a garden hose to the city water inlet (do not use your fresh water hose to winterize the water lines). - 2.
-Set the color coded valves to the WINTERIZE setting: - \Box (A) White handle pointing right - □ (B) Blue handle pointing left - □ (C) Green handle pointing left - \Box (D) Red handle pointing right - $\hfill\square$ The water heater is by passed automatically on this setting. - 3.
+- Connect a garden hose to the city water inlet (do not use your fresh water hose to winterize the water lines). - 2.
+Set the color coded valves to the WINTERIZE setting: - (A) White handle pointing right - (B) Blue handle pointing left - o (C) Green handle pointing left - o (D) Red handle pointing right - The water heater is bypassed automatically on this setting. - 3.
 Insert the other end of the hose in a container holding RV antifreeze. - 4.
 Turn the pump switch ON. - 5.
 Antifreeze should begin flowing into the plumbing lines and fixtures (the pump will run when a faucet or the toilet is in use).
 To aid in siphoning place the container on a surface approximately (2) feet off the ground. - 6.
 Open one plumbing fixture, keeping it open until antifreeze appears then close it.
 Repeat for each plumbing fixture (including the outside shower hot & cold lines). - 7.
-Turn the pump OFF when all fixtures have been winterized. - 8.
-Disconnect the hose from the city water connection inlet (it is normal for some antifreeze to exit the inlet hose as it is being disconnected).
+Turn the pump OFF when all fixtures have been winterized. - Disconnect the hose from the city water connection inlet (it is normal for some antifreeze to exit the inlet hose as it is being disconnected). - 9.
+Leave the valves set on WINTERIZE setting.